Action Plans for anaphylaxis and allergic reactions - FAQ

 Q 2: Can the older versions (prior to 2020) ASCIA Action Plans still be used?

-Whilst the 2020 ASCIA Action Plans are the latest versions, the 2018 versions are still valid for use throughout 2020, or until the due date for review stated on the plan.
+Current ASCIA Action Plans are the 2020 versions, however, the 2018 versions are still valid for use throughout 2020, or until the review date on the plan.
+ASCIA Action Plans do not expire, and therefore the plan is still valid beyond the date of review, which is a guide for patients to see their doctor.
 ASCIA Action Plans prior to the 2018 version should no longer be used.

 Q 3: How have the revised 2020 ASCIA Action Plans changed from the previous 2018 versions?